masonkatz/jambox/README.md

 ## Setup

-Generate a new jammer-specific ssh key for the jammer, you don't want to use your own key for this do you?
+Generate a new jammer-specific ssh key for the jammer, you don't want to use your own keys for this do you?

 	$ ssh-keygen -t rsa -f ~/.ssh/jammer_rsa -N ''